Factbox: Developments in online-only bank licensing in Asia

 ZA Bank, run by a unit of China’s ZhongAn Online P&C Insurance Co Ltd, has started trial operations, and up to four others are likely to follow suit early this year, the Hong Kong Monetary Authority said last week.

-In Taiwan, online-only licenses were awarded in July 2018 to consortia led by Chunghwa Telecom Co Ltd, Japanese e-commerce firm Rakuten Inc and Japan-based chat app operator LINE Corp - the latter of which included Taipei Fubon Commercial Bank Co Ltd [FUBFNB.UL] and StanChart.
+In Taiwan, online-only licences were awarded in July 2019 to consortia led by Chunghwa Telecom Co Ltd, Japanese e-commerce firm Rakuten Inc and Japan-based chat app operator LINE Corp - the latter of which included Taipei Fubon Commercial Bank Co Ltd [FUBFNB.UL] and StanChart.
 The banks are set to start operations later this year.

-The Monetary Authority of Singapore will issue up to two retail and three wholesale bank licenses, with the winners - to be announced in June - starting operations from mid-2021.
+The Monetary Authority of Singapore will issue up to two retail and three wholesale bank licences, with the winners - to be announced in June - starting operations from mid-2021.

-The central bank in Malaysia plans to issue up to five licenses for either conventional or Islamic banking under a framework set to be finalised later this year.
+The central bank in Malaysia plans to issue up to five licences for either conventional or Islamic banking under a framework set to be finalised later this year.

+Grab, Razer, AirAsia, telecoms firm Axiata and lender CIMB are among companies looking to apply, Reuters reported on Wednesday, citing sources.

-China is also working to finalize its first rules covering the online-only bank sector, Reuters reported last week, citing people with direct knowledge of the matter.
+China is also working to finalise its first rules covering the online-only bank sector, Reuters reported last week, citing people with direct knowledge of the matter.

 The country already has four online-only banks including Tencent-backed WeBank and Alibaba offshoot MYbank, as well as AiBank, whose investors include search engine operator Baidu Inc and China Citic Bank Corp Ltd.

-Reporting by Alun John; Additional reporting by Heekyong Yang in Seoul; Editing by Christopher Cushing
+Reporting by Alun John; Additional reporting by Heekyong Yang in Seoul; editing by Christopher Cushing and Louise Heavens